nim-works/nimskull/doc/manual.rst

 How exactly this is achieved for `inline` iterators is up to the compiler, but with the following restrictions / guarantees:
 - no full copy must be introduced when passing to an immutable parameter (a full copy might still be needed in order to ensure the left-to-right evaluation order)
 - except for `seq`s, `string`s, and `ref`s, if the argument is an lvalue
-  expression, the parameter must not be a full location, but only store the handle
+  expression, the parameter must not be an *owning* location, but only store the handle
-- if the argument is an unamed location (e.g. the result of a call), a full location *may* be used
+- if the argument is an unamed location (e.g. the result of a call), an *owning* location *may* be used
 - the lvalues passed to `var` parameters are passed and stored by handle

 In the `for`-loop body, modifying a location of which the handle was passed to